 ProjectThe CompanyAll companies in the financial report

-Directors' remuneration 11,092 11,873 19,241 23,104
+Directors' remuneration 11,873 14,495 23,104 31,349

-Supervisory remuneration - - - -
+Supervisor's remuneration - - - -

-Total amount as a percentage of net profit after tax (%) - - - -
+Total Amount as a Percentage of Net Profit After Tax (%) - - - -

-General Manager and Deputy General Manager Remuneration 11,219 8,870 21,741 22,935
+Compensation for the General Manager and Deputy General Manager 8,870 9,543 22,935 27,508

-Total amount as a percentage of net profit after tax (%) 10.00 7.44 19.38 19.25
+Total amount as a percentage of net profit after tax (%) 7.44 4.98 19.25 14.35

-Net profit after tax 112,170 119,162 112,170 119,162
+Net profit after tax 119,162 191,666 119,162 191,666

-The remuneration package currently paid to directors by the Company includes independent director salary, general director remuneration and travel expenses, etc., all of which are handled in accordance with the Company's Articles of Association.
-According to Article 34.1 of the Company's Articles of Association, if the Company makes a profit in a year, it shall allocate no more than 5% as director remuneration, and has established the "Method for Remuneration of Directors and Functional Committees".
-It also considers the Company's operating results and the degree of participation and contribution to the Company's operations to give reasonable remuneration.
-The rationality of the relevant remuneration is reviewed by the Remuneration Committee and the Board of Directors.
-The Company's Board of Directors has passed the "Board of Directors Performance Evaluation Method" and completed the performance evaluation of the entire Board of Directors, individual directors and functional committees from January 1, 2023 to December 31, 2023 in accordance with the Company's "Board of Directors Performance Evaluation Method" in January 2024.
-The evaluation method includes internal self-evaluation of the Board of Directors and functional committees, and self-evaluation of directors.
-The evaluation results will be reported to the Board of Directors on January 16, 2024.
-The Company's Board of Directors Performance Evaluation measurement items include the following five aspects::
+The Company's current compensation package for directors consists of independent director salaries, general director remuneration, and travel allowances, all administered in accordance with the Articles of Incorporation.
+Pursuant to Article 34.1 of the Articles of Incorporation, if the Company generates profits in a given year, up to 5% shall be allocated as director remuneration.
+The Company has established the “Remuneration Payment Measures for Directors and Functional Committees.”
+Considering the Company's operational results and referencing the level of participation and value of contributions to the Company's operations, reasonable compensation is provided.
+The reasonableness of such compensation is reviewed by the Compensation Committee and the Board of Directors.
+The Company has established the “Board Performance Evaluation Measures” approved by the Board of Directors.
+In January 2025, the Company completed the performance evaluation for the entire Board of Directors, individual directors, and functional committees for the period from January 1, 2024, to December 31, 2024, in accordance with the “Board Performance Evaluation Measures.”
+The evaluation methods included internal self-assessments by the Board of Directors and functional committees, self-evaluations by individual directors.
+The assessment results were presented at the Board meeting on January 14, 2025.
+The performance evaluation metrics for the Company's Board encompass the following five key dimensions:

 A. Degree of involvement in company operations。